-VSI OpenVMS Alpha is available from VMS Software, Inc. Procedures to set up the system disk and to prepare the system for day-to-day operations are provided in the VSI OpenVMS Alpha Version 8.4-2L2 Installation and Upgrade Manual.
+VSI OpenVMS Alpha is distributed as a downloadable image, available from the VMS Software, Inc, website.
+Procedures to set up the system disk and to prepare the system for day-to-day operations are provided in the VSI OpenVMS Alpha V8.4-2L1 Upgrade Manual.
 The procedures use the POLYCENTER Software Installation (PCSI) utility to configure and upgrade the OpenVMS operating system.